kevinchannon/wite/README.md

 class MenuItem { ... };
 using MenuItems = std::vector<MenuItem>;
 ```
 Cool.
 In your code, you probably want to do things with particular items in these collections.
 So, each will have some kind of ID and you want to find the things by their ID in order to use them.
-You could replace the vectors above with maps from ID to the item, or something, or you could make some convenience function that gives you the thing, given it's ID:
+You could replace the vectors above with maps from ID to the item, or something, or you could make some convenience function that gives you the thing, given its ID:
 ```c++
 template<typename Container_T>
 const typename Container_T::value_type* const find_item(const Container_T& items, const int id) {